 King's Day: 27 April

 You can't get more Dutch than the Zaanse Schans!
-With beautiful old windmills from the 18th and 19th century, as well as picture-perfect wooden houses, it makes for a fantastic day trip from Amsterdam.
+With beautiful old windmills from the 18th and 19th centuries and picture-perfect wooden houses, it makes for a fantastic day trip from Amsterdam.

 Tip: Liberation Day

-Liberation Day, or 'Bevrijdingsdag', is the day on which the Dutch celebrate freedom after being liberated from the Nazis on 5 May, 1945.
+Liberation Day, or 'Bevrijdingsdag,' is the day the Dutch celebrate freedom after being liberated from the Nazis on 5 May 1945.
 They celebrate each year by having music festivals all over the country, with performances by Dutch and international artists.
 The best of all: you can enter these festivals for free!